 Public cloud offers speed, new technologies, visibility, faster time to market and scalability, all essential in developing digital solutions more effectively.
 However, you need to prepare in order to successfully adopt it.
 Otherwise, you could face issues such as security breaches or cost-increases.
-Here are my tips and best practices for adopting and managing public cloud.

 As the popularity of public clouds such as Azure, Amazon AWS and Google Cloud grows, organisations have started to realise that the traditional service management models and practices no longer work.
 The speed and ever-changing nature of cloud services require efficient management practices.

 By taking the following steps, you will be able to adopt public cloud smoothly:

 Start your cloud adoption by defining a cloud strategy.
 A good cloud strategy contains motivations for adopting cloud services, main choices for e.g. technology, migration and restrictions, and desired business outcomes with clear targets.
 The alignment with organisation’s business strategy guides you through cloud adoption.

 In case you are already in the cloud but do not have a cloud strategy, do not worry.
 A cloud strategy can be formulated at any stage of your journey.
 It should also be reviewed regularly and revised along with the new requirements.